kosmometahub/AzureCode/README.md

 # AzureCode
-Code for exercised done on Azure.
+Code for exercises done on Azure.